 So with that, here are the 10 things that I think everyone should do when visiting Rio…

-1. Grab a (Iced-Cold, Of Course) Beer at Bar Urca at Sunset
+1. Grab an Iced-Cold Beer at Bar Urca at Sunset

 Urca is one of my favorite neighborhoods in Rio.
 It’s also one of Rio’s safest.